matteolucchini1/nDspec/README.rst

 nDspec is a software package designed to model (primarly) X-ray astronomical data; in particular, it is meant to enable users to fit spectral, timing and (in the future) polarimetric data natively.
 Currently, nDspec provides the following features:

 - a class to handle folding an energy-dependent model through a given X-ray instrument response matrix.
-We currently support existing and legacy missions (Swift/XRT, RXTE, NuSTAR, Nicer, XMM-Newton); future missions like XRISM and Athena are not supported yet.
+We currently support existing and legacy missions (Swift/XRT, RXTE, NuSTAR, Nicer, XMM-Newton); next-generation missions like XRISM and Athena are not supported yet.
 - Classes to handle the standard spectral-timing data products (power spectra, two-dimensional cross spectra, as well as their one-dimensional projections like lag-frequency spectra).
 Models need to be defined by the user either in the time domain (ie, an impulse response function) or in the Fourier domain (ie, a transfer functions).
 Additive models can be combined by the users before computing a given Fourier product.
 - a small library of phenomenological spectral-timing models, currently including a one dimensional power-law, black body and gaussian, as well as example impulse response and/or transfer functions that parametrize the time dependence of these components.